Easter egg hunt leads to bomb scare at high school

-The Novato Police Department sent a bomb-trained canine and handler from Cotati Rohnert Park.
-After a thorough search of the campus, they did not find any evidence of a bomb or bomb making materials.
+The Novato Police Department sent a bomb-trained canine and handler.
+After a thorough search of the campus, they did not find any evidence of a bomb or bomb-making materials.

 After it was determined that there was no threat, the lockdown order was lifted at approximately 1:50 p.m.
 Students were released for lunch.